 Bacterial vaginosis is one of the main reasons behind the vaginal discharge.
 Various clinical researches have found that the problem is associated with pelvic inflammatory disease and adverse pregnancy outcomes.
-Some women are having bacterial vaginosis experience with no symptoms while some experience vaginal discharge and malodor especially women of reproductive age.
-It is not categorized as sexually transmitted disease or nor it is contagious.
+Some women are having bacterial vaginosis experience with no symptoms, while some experience vaginal discharge and malodor, especially women of reproductive age.
+It is not categorized as a sexually transmitted disease, nor is it contagious.

 Bacterial vaginosis develops due to the disturbance of normal bacterial equilibrium in the women’s vagina.
 The most common bacteria in the vagina are lactobacilli.
-According to experts, during bacterial vaginosis, there is an overgrowth of other bacteria that are anaerobic in nature; these grow in the absence of oxygen.
+According to experts, during bacterial vaginosis, there is an overgrowth of other anaerobic bacteria; these grow without oxygen.

 Signs of bacterial vaginosis in women